TechCrunch Urges Developers: Replace C Code With Rust

 Tools do matter.
 It's just way way way too easy to write buffer overflows in C, even for highly experienced programmers.
 History shows that clearly.
 We need better tools that

-Fix the code dont try a new language (Score:2)
+Fix the code dont try a new language (Score:3)

 Re: (Score:1)